eneliviu/drf-backend-api/README.md

 7. **LikeViewTests**:
     * Verifies that the API can retrieve a list of likes.
     * Verifies that an authenticated user can create a new like for an image.
+8. **ProfilePageAccessTests**:
+    * Verifies if an authenticated user can access their profile page.

 ### Running Tests